apaz-cli/apaz-cli.github.io/blog/LD_PRELOAD.md

 Processes can also read and run code off the disk by calling `dlopen()`.
-When they do this it does not consult the `LD_PRELOAD`. `dlopen()` is a lower level thing, it just maps the shared object into executable memory pages so the process can jump to the symbols inside.
-It's how `ld.so` does its job.
+When they do this it does not consult the `LD_PRELOAD`. `dlopen()` is a lower level thing, it just maps the shared object into executable memory pages so the process can obtain the symbols inside with `dlsym()` and jump to them.
+This is how `ld.so` does its job.

-Luckily, `dlopen()` itself is provided by `libc.so.6`.
+Luckily, `dlopen()` and `dlsym()` are themselves provided by `libc.so.6`.
 For a few reasons, libc is almost always dynamically linked.
 This is very beneficial to us.
-In our `LD_PRELOAD` library we can also intercept calls to `dlopen()`, check if they are loading `libcuda.so.1`, and wait for an available GPU if they are before proceeding.
+In our `LD_PRELOAD` library we can also intercept calls to `dlsym()`, check if they are loading `cuInit()` from `libcuda.so.1`, and have it return our wrapped `cuInit()`, the one which waits for an available GPU if they are before proceeding.
 This covers the other way a pointer to `cuInit()` could be obtained by processes which the agent spawns with tool calls.

-TODO: Can we point it at our own library?
-Can we return a library which exposes everything that libcuda.so.1 does by indirecting to it, but with the exception of having our overwritten `cuInit()` which trampolines into the original?
-Or must we intercept `dlopen()` and `kt_ensure()` immediately?
-In that case must we still track how deep into `dlopen()`s we are?
+## The Code

+You can find the code for this at [https://github.com/apaz-cli/libgpumutex](https://github.com/apaz-cli/libgpumutex).

 ```bibtex
 @misc{pazdera2026ldpreload,